 Philmont can assist with transportation arrangements to nearby travel hubs when a family emergency (death or illness) occurs during an expedition requiring a participant to return home, or if the participant must return home for personal medical reasons.
 Be aware that because Philmont is in a remote location, transportation may not be available on short notice and there could be a delay before a participant is able to depart.
 Participants who must return home before the end of their expedition are responsible for all transportation costs to the airport.
-Travel costs to nearby travel hubs need to be paid directly to Philmont.
-Philmont will coordinate rides to: Raton train station/ Greyhound bus station, Albuquerque airport, Colorado Springs airport, and Denver International Airport at a cost.
-Reimbursement of approved travel costs and ticket change costs may be covered by camper insurance.
+Philmont will coordinate rides to: Raton train station/Greyhound bus station, Albuquerque airport, Colorado Springs airport, and Denver International Airport at a cost.
+Reimbursement of approved travel costs and ticket change costs may be covered by purchased camper insurance.